 Those in a church community will know the enrichment that comes of the contact and fellowship in attending regular services.
 It can feel isolating to no longer be able to take part in these routines.
 It is not the same as going to church but there are a range of videos on our YouTube channel, which include some of the most exciting theologians and Christian thinkers in the UK and around the world.
 Maybe you can even share our videos with your online communities and discuss with friends over virtual catch-ups on Zoom, WhatsApp Video and Skype.

 Discover our latest resources online, including weekly reflections by leading Christian writers, online services and content from our Music Outreach and Schools & Family Learning teams.

 Distance Learning Resources

 Our Schools & Family Learning Team have created distance learning resources,

 including activity sheets and videos, on the themes of hope and resilience.
 The current St Paul’s Cathedral rose out of the ashes of the Great Fire

 Its stones are saturated with stories of resilience and it stands as a beacon of hope for our nation.

 There are resources for all Key Stages, many of them curriculum connected.
 They include history, maths & science, religious stories & symbolism, art, and literacy, and many of the activities encourage creativity and reflective or empathetic thinking.

 Follow us on social media and sign up to our mailing list

-We’d love to hear from you.
-Our physical Cathedral may be closed but will be sharing content regularly on our Twitter, Facebook and Instagram accounts.
+We’d love to hear from you and we will be sharing content regularly on our Twitter, Facebook and Instagram accounts.
 Reach out to us on social media and share your St Paul’s experiences with us.
 Find out the latest news from St Paul's Cathedral by signing up to our mailing list.